hegelai/prompttools/README.md

 ### Persisting Results

-To persist the results of your tests and experiments, one option is to enable `HegelScribe` (also developed by us at [Hegel AI](https://hegel-ai.com/)).
-It logs all the inferences from your LLM, along with metadata and custom metrics, for you to view on your [private dashboard](https://app.hegel-ai.com).
-We have a few early adopters right now, and we can further discuss your use cases, pain points, and how it may be useful for you.
+To persist the results of your tests and experiments, you can export your `Experiment` with the methods `to_csv`, `to_json`, or `to_lora_json`.
+We are happy to further discuss your use cases, pain points, and what export options may be useful for you.

 ### Documentation